aldipiroli/aldipiroli/README.md

 I am a machine learning engineer working on autonomous driving at BMW, more infos here: https://aldipiroli.github.io/

 ## Projects
-These are some of recent projects that I have been recently working on:
+These are some of recent projects that I have been recently working on my free time:

 #### From Scratch Paper Implementations
 | Paper    | Code |